Availity/availity-react/docs/source/form/date/components/date.md

 ### `min?: string | LimitType`

-Used in conjunction with `max` to derive `isOutsideRange` prop from `react-dates`.
+Used in conjunction with `max` to derive `isOutsideRange` prop from `react-dates` and selectable year options in datepicker.
 Dates outside the allowed range will not be clickable in datepicker.

 ```json hideCopy=true
 {